Cantemo/django-knowledge/README.rst

 These are implemented:

 * Added django-ckeditor-updated
-* Add support for Django 1.7 and later 1.8
+* Add support for Django 1.8 (from version v0.4.0).
 * Removed South.
 * Make Travis CI pass the tests.